CapsCode-Website/blogfiles/general/why-we-need-http-methods/index.md

 ## 12. CONNECT <a name="connect-method"></a>
-The CONNECT method is used to start a two-way communications (a tunnel) with the requested resource/ server.
+The CONNECT method is used to start two-way communications (a tunnel) with the requested resource/ server.
 It can be used to open a tunnel between the client and the server.

 **Some points to note about CONNECT request**
 1. CONNECT request has no body.